-- the development, commercialization or pricing of competing products or therapies for the treatment of Duchenne, or its symptoms, and the existence of competing clinical trials; - our ability to increase awareness of the importance of genetic testing and knowing/understanding Duchenne mutations, and identifying and addressing procedural barriers to obtaining therapy; - our ability to remain compliant with laws and regulations that apply to us and our commercial activities; - the actual market-size, ability to identify patients and the demographics of patients eligible for our products, which may be different than expected; - the sufficiency of our drug supply to meet commercial and clinical demands and standards, which are negatively impacted by various factors, including when our projections on the potential number of amenable patients and their average weight are inaccurate; the potential impacts of the COVID-19 pandemic; if regulatory requirements increase our drug supply needs; if our current drug supply is destroyed or negatively impacted at our manufacturing sites, storage sites or in transit; failure to meet cGMP requirements; or if we encounter delays expanding the number of patients on our products and portions of our products' supply expire before sale; - our ability to obtain regulatory approvals to commercialize our product candidates, and to commercialize our products in markets outside of the U.S.; - the process leading to a patient's first infusion of our products and any future commercial products may be slower for certain patients.
+- the development, commercialization or pricing of competing products or therapies for the treatment of Duchenne, or its symptoms, and the existence of competing clinical trials; - our ability to increase awareness of the importance of genetic testing and knowing/understanding Duchenne mutations, and identifying and addressing procedural barriers to obtaining therapy; - our ability to remain compliant with evolving laws and regulations that apply to us and our commercial activities; - the actual market-size, ability to identify patients and the demographics of patients eligible for our products, which may be different than expected; - the sufficiency of our drug supply to meet commercial and clinical demands and standards, which are negatively impacted by various factors, including when our projections on the potential number of amenable patients and their average weight are inaccurate; the potential impacts of the COVID-19 pandemic; if regulatory requirements increase our drug supply needs; if our current drug supply is destroyed or negatively impacted at our manufacturing sites, storage sites or in transit; failure to meet cGMP requirements; or if we encounter delays expanding the number of patients on our products and portions of our products' supply expire before sale; - our ability to obtain regulatory approvals to commercialize our product candidates, and to commercialize our products in markets outside of the U.S.; - the process leading to a patient's first infusion of our products and any future commercial products may be slower for certain patients.
 For example, the time to first infusion may take longer if a patient chooses to put in an intravenous port, which eases access to the vein.
 Delays in the process prior to first infusion could negatively impact the sales of our products, including any future gene therapy products; and - the exercise by Roche of its option to obtain an exclusive license to commercialize one or more of our Duchenne products beyond ELEVIDYS outside of the U.S. and Roche's subsequent commercialization efforts.

-In addition, the response to COVID-19 by healthcare providers has made it difficult for some patients to receive infusions or initiate treatment with our commercial products.
-For this and other reasons, such as delays in processing reauthorizations and modifications to program benefits by insurers, we expect that COVID-19 will reduce our revenue from commercial product sales.
-We experience significant fluctuations in sales of our products from period to period and, ultimately, we may never generate sufficient revenues from our products to reach or maintain profitability or sustain our anticipated levels of operations.
+We experience significant fluctuations in sales of our products from period to period and, ultimately, we may never generate sufficient revenues from our products to maintain profitability or sustain our anticipated levels of operations.